BIIFSweden/NavinciWorkshop_Feb2023/part1_qupath/README.md

 ![](images/screenshot_channel4_markers.png?raw=true "Screenshot")

 ### Show measurements
-To show some summary statistics of markers per cell, click on the `Show measurement table' (table icon), and select `Show detection measurements`.
+To show some summary statistics of markers per cell, click on the `Show measurement table` (table icon), and select `Show detection measurements`.
 The table will show information regarding each cell and marker within your region of interest.
-To summarize the results, click on ´show histograms' at the bottom left corner of the ´Detection results´ panel (see below), and select ´Subcellular: Channel 4: Num spots estimated`.
-In the screenshot below, ´Count´is the number of cells, `Missing´is the number of cells that lack markers in Channel 4, and the rest of the measurements present the mean, standard deviation, minimum and maximum number of estimated spots per cell.
-The measurements may be saved as a csv file that can be opened in e.g. excel.
+To summarize the results, click on `Show histograms` at the bottom left corner of the `Detection results` panel (see below), and select `Subcellular: Channel 4: Num spots estimated`.
+In the screenshot below, `Count` is the number of cells, `Missing` is the number of cells that lack markers in Channel 4, and the rest of the measurements present the mean, standard deviation, minimum and maximum number of estimated spots per cell.
+The measurements may be saved (see `Exporting results` section) as a csv file that can be opened in e.g. Excel.

 ![](images/screenshot_statistics.png?raw=true "Screenshot")

-Now, go back to `Menu->Analyze->Cell detection->Cell detection->Subcellular detection` and detect markers in these channels.
+Now, go back to `Menu->Analyze->Cell detection->Cell detection->Subcellular detection` and detect markers in the other channels.
 Note that the background fluorescence is much higher in these channels, and a suitable threshold for channels 2 and 3 is 10000, to detect red and green markers.

 ## Create an object classifier